Mylaana/AresExpedition/README.md

 # WIP :
 ## /!\BUG/!\ :
+development builder: ExpressionChangedAfterItHasBeenCheckedError
-ExpressionChangedAfterItHasBeenCheckedError & ERROR TypeError: Cannot read properties of undefined (reading 'updateDiscount') in builder
+any builder :ERROR TypeError: Cannot read properties of undefined (reading 'updateDiscount')

 ## Refactoring :
 Websocket: remove the global channel and switch to multiple sendings on private ones